hodgettsp/ces_data/paper.md

 While the `get_decon` provides a subset of the CES 2019 online survey dataset, the `CESR` package lends itself to the subsetting of any of the CES survey datasets.

 The following presents a vignette of producing a subset of the CES 2019 phone survey dataset.
+This relies on the `CESR`, `labelled`, and `dplyr` packages.

-To begin, install and load the `CESR` package into RStudio.
+To begin, install and load the `CESR` package (and all other necessary packages) into RStudio.
 Currently, this is only available through the use of the `devtools` package.
 During installation RStudio may request to update other packages.
 It is best to hit enter here with an empty line.
 ```
+# uncomment any package that needs to be installed
 devtools::install_github("hodgettsp/ces")
+# install.packages("labelled")
+# install.packages("dplyr")
+# install.packages("tidyr")

 library(ces)
+library(labelled)
+library(dplyr)
 ```

 Upon installation and loading of the `CESR` package, use the `get_ces` function to load in the desired CES survey dataset.
 In this case that is the CES 2019 phone survey.